How to Cook Lentils

 Yes, like other legumes (beans, peanuts, peas, and soy), they are naturally gluten-free.

-Looking for More Lentil Recipes to Cook?
+Looking For More Lentil Recipes To Make?

 Want More Legume Recipes?